el10savio/Key-Value-Store-in-Go/README.md

 # Key-Value-Store-in-Go
-A basic Key Value store implemented in Go
+A basic Key Value store implemented in Go (WIP)